c-mart/dontmoderateme/planning.md

 - Registration form should email the user their password salt (perhaps base64-encoded) and make them activate their account
 - Write a couple of views to CRUD monitors
 - Let user reset password. reset_tokens model with random token and user ID.
 Email user token, if they can provide token to web site then they can reset password.
+- Deleting monitors should delete checks, it does in test but not in production
+- Automatically prepend "http://" or "https://" in form input for URL
+- check_daemon logging should report full stack trace
+- Set captcha keys

 ## Extended Features
 - only accept strong passwords, perhaps use python-zxcvbn